naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 I don't want to bash these guys too hard -- I mean, they wrote this in 2004, and I have the benefit of hindsight that they certainly did not have.
 But, in the 16 years since their book was released, the software engineering community has collectively agreed that a Continuous Design Approach (aka Continuous Innovation) is an ideology that not only works, but is largely responsible for the success of many B2C startups in the post dot-com generation (e.g. AirBnb, Facebook).

-Eric Reis wrote the seminal book [the Lean Startup](https://amzn.to/2AAS6JZ), extolling the virtues continuous innovation while making the argument that it saves money in the long-run "failing fast and pivoting means you don't end up building the wrong thing".
+Eric Reis wrote the seminal book [the Lean Startup](https://amzn.to/2AAS6JZ), extolling the virtues continuous innovation while making the argument that it saves money in the long-run because "failing fast and pivoting means you don't end up building the wrong thing".

 VC investor Peter Thiel gave further praise of Continuous Innovation in his book [Zero to One](https://amzn.to/30P8b9k), while Paul Graham, co-founder of the Y Combinator startup accelerator, penned the famous essay "[Do things that don't scale](http://paulgraham.com/ds.html)".
 You can see it in the ethos of Facebook's old company motto: "[Move fast and break things](https://www.businessinsider.com/mark-zuckerberg-innovation-2009-10?r=US&IR=T)".